bsodzik/distributed-java-intro/7-JMS-summary-and-project-kickoff/README.md

 	- POJO and message converters are nice to have.
 Common module can contains shared code
     - "mvn clean install" on top level is required to get changes from common module
     - Command line UI is ok

+Use Cases
+- Adding new Point Of Sale scenario
+	- Start new Point Of Sale
+	- Go to Warehouse command line UI
+	- Send "full product list" message to all Point Of Sales (new Point Of Sale is include)

+- Changing price:
+	- Go to Warehouse command line UI
+	- Select product and set new price for it
+	- "price change" message should be published automatically

+- Selling on Point Of Sale
+	- Go to Point Of Sale command line UI
+	- Select product to sale (by giving name) and press enter
+	- "sales information" message should be published automatically

+- Check reports
+	- Go to Reporting command line UI
+	- Check UI, report are printed per "sales information" message

 Project plan:
 - All clarifications need to be done until 27.11.2014